 The West Virginia State Police Forensic Laboratory is an accredited, full service laboratory that performs specialized examinations on evidence that is collected during criminal investigations.
 Services are provided free of charge to all law enforcement entities operating within the 55 counties of West Virginia.

-The West Virginia State Police Forensic Laboratory is unable to perform Relative of Missing Person Testing.
+The West Virginia State Police Forensic Laboratory is unable to perform testing for Relatives of Missing Persons.
 For more information on Relative of Missing Person Testing you may contact the University of North Texas Health Science Center

 Laboratory Philosophy Statements